Nurse Ambassadors for a world without NEC

 - Maintain professionalism and respect at all times

-- Read and uphold NEC Society’s Inclusivity, Conflict of Interest, and Gift Acceptance policies.*
+- Read and uphold NEC Society’s Inclusivity and Conflict of Interest

-- Encourage your unit to join the NEC Society in recognizing NEC Awareness month (May) and NEC Awareness Day (May 17) by sharing NEC Society’s posts and graphics
+- Lead your unit in recognizing NEC Awareness month (May) and NEC Awareness Day (May 17)

 *NEC Society reserves the right to prohibit acceptance or remove any individual as a nurse ambassador at any time for actions and/or behavior that does not align with these policies and our organizational values.